Manannán mac Lir: Merchant Orbsen

 However, the Yellow Book of Lecan (written c.
 1400) separates these figures, stating there were four individuals called Manandán who lived at different times.
-They are: Manandán mac Alloit, a "druid of the Tuath Dé Danann" whose "proper name was Oirbsen"; Manandán mac Lir, a great sailor, merchant and druid; Manandán mac Cirp, king of the Isles and Mann; and Manandán mac Atgnai, who took in the sons of Uisnech and sailed to Ireland to avenge their deaths.
+They were: Manandán mac Alloit, a "druid of the Tuath Dé Danann" whose "proper name was Oirbsen"; Manandán mac Lir, a great sailor, merchant and druid; Manandán mac Cirp, king of the Isles and Mann; and Manandán mac Atgnai, who took in the sons of Uisnech and sailed to Ireland to avenge their deaths.

-Tradition has it that Orbsen engaged in the battle of Moycullin in Co.
+Tradition has it that Orbsen engaged in the Battle of Moycullen in Co.
 Galway, and fell on the brink of Lake Orbsen; the lake, named after him, is the present-day Lough Corrib.
 The conflict in which Manannan mac Alloid was slain by Ullinn was recorded in verse by 11th century poet Flann Mainistrech.
 There is a great stone pillar erected in the field of Moycullin, possibly marking the battle location.

+Oirbsen is also mentioned in the Lebor Gabala Erenn, where it gives his genealogy as follows: Galia s.
+Oirbsen s.
+Elloth s.
+Elada s.
+Delbaeth s.
+Net.

+It goes on to state: "Orbsen was the name of Manannan at first, and from him is named Loch Orbsen in Connachta.
+When Manannan was being buried, it is then the lake burst over the land, [through the burial]."